-2021-22 Opportunities for Parental Involvement
+2022-23 Opportunities for Parental Involvement

-Parents and the communities are very supportive and essential to the success of the education programs at La Sierra.
-Parents are invited to join the Parent Advisory PTO and subcommittees (ELAC & DELAC) at the site for bi-monthly meetings and additional opportunities for parental involvement and education exist at the district level.
-A viable parent volunteer program constantly seeks to involve parents in school programs.
-LS Charter seeks parent volunteers who could assist in the classrooms, offices, and activities.
+Parents and our local communities are very supportive and essential to the success of the educational programs at La Sierra High.
+Parents are invited to join the Parent Advisory PTO organization as well as our subcommittees (ELAC & SSC) at the site for monthly meetings.
+Additional opportunities for parental involvement and education also exist at the county level.
+A viable parent volunteer program constantly seeks to involve parents in school programs and outreach.
+La Sierra High seeks parent volunteers who could assist in the classrooms, offices, and in the completion of school activities.
 Parents are an intricate source of support for the classrooms, operations, community involvement and events at the school.
-Contributions for numerous programs and activities are made by many community partners including but not limited to: Kiwanis of Visalia, Lyons Clubs, and various other community members.
+Contributions for numerous programs and activities are made by many community partners including but not limited too: Kiwanis of Visalia, Lyons Clubs, and various other community service agencies.